Pimpla

 Pimpla are a worldwide genus of the parasitic wasp family Ichneumonidae.
+They are one of the largest genera within the subfamily Pimplinae.

-Pimpla species are idiobiont endoparasitoids of Holometabola, often the pupae of Lepidoptera.
+Pimpla species are idiobiont endoparasitoids of Holometabola, often the pupae or pre-pupae of Lepidoptera.
 For instance, the common Pimpla rufipes parasitizes Pieris brassicae and Lymantria dispar.

 They are generally sturdy black wasps with orange markings.
 The first tergite is box-like with the spiracle anterior to the middle.

 This genus includes about 200 species.